Another Word For USING

 Noun : (historical) A former subunit of currency in several countries in the Ottoman/Turkish and Yugoslav regions.

-Noun : (medicine) A woman who has had a certain number of pregnancies, indicated by the number prepended to this word.
+Noun : (medicine) A woman who has given birth or brought pregnancies to viable gestational age a certain number of times, indicated by the number prepended to this word.

 Adjective : (UK, Australia, slang) very drunk